 Other alternative investment types can include things such as private equity, hedge funds, fine wine, exotic cars and stamps.
 There are different reasons for buying each one, but, as with all investments, their value can go up or down.

 Investing by lending our money on a peer-to-peer lending platform or participating in equity crowdfunding are other ways of investing and earning a return.
-Consumer has more information about crowdfunding and peer-to-peer lending, as does the Financial Markets Authority (FMA).
+Consumer has more information and peer-to-peer lending, as does the Financial Markets Authority (FMA).

 Capital notes, perpetual subordinated notes and other hybrid securities have some features of both bonds and shares.
 They're often issued by well-known banks, but they are generally riskier and may not be suitable for many.
 Here’s more about capital notes from the FMA.